bcgov/nr-objectstore-rotate/README.md

 # NR Object Storage Rotate

-A Sidecar container for rotating, compressing and backing up log files to Object Storage.
+A sidecar container for rotating, compressing and backing up log files to object storage.

 ## Architecture

 The container is a Typescipt Node.js application that uses a SQLite database to track the files as they are stepped through each stage.
 The stages run independantely on a configurable cron schedule.

-COnfigurable environment variables will be shown like `ENV_VAR` below.
+Configurable environment variables will be shown like `ENV_VAR` below.

 ### Stage 0 - Log file generated